alea-git/alea-git.github.io/_projects/mobile-app.md

 date: 2019-07-24T00:00:00.000+00:00
 description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.sss
 featured_image: Fudeo.jpg
 accent_color: "#4C60E6"
 gallery_images: